Note on $p$-adic Local Functional Equation: Appendix B : Towards a hypothetical global functional equation

 \textit{Final Remark.} Strictly speaking, our discussion above have only indicated the limit on the left hand side is valid when $s\ge 2$ is an integer.
 On the other hand, the limit on the right is heuristically obtained from \eqref{equation.integral-representation-idelic} by treating $\hat{E}_\alpha$ as if as $E_\alpha$, and replacing $\chi$ by $(|\cdot|\chi)^{-1} = (\kappa\omega\chi)^{-1}$.
 The surrogation of $E_\alpha$ for $\hat{E}_\alpha$ might eventually become legit, as we imagine that $\lim_{\alpha\to 1} E_\alpha$``$=$''$\1_{\prod_{\ell \ne p}\Z_\ell}$, and $\1_{\prod_{\ell \ne p}\Z_\ell}$ should be equal to its own Fourier transform.
 To us, the main difficulty is to find an appropriate way to precisely formulate the right hand side of the functional equation, where the method of $p$-adic analysis appears to have reached its limit.
 In this regard, we are curious whether we could have developed everything purely in terms of group schemes, as contrary to mixing it with $p$-adic analysis.
 We plan to study these questions in the near future.

-\paragraph{Acknowledgement.} The author is very thankful to Antonio Lei, for his constant encouragement and for reading the draft and providing many helpful suggestions on the organization and the grammar.
-The author is also grateful to Yiannis Sakellaridis for the many inspirational discussions in Newark.
-Finally I would like to thank Professor John Coates for kindly pointing out an important application of a potential global functional equation in Iwasawa theory.
+\paragraph{Acknowledgement.} The author is very thankful to Antonio Lei, for his constant encouragement and for reading the draft and providing many helpful suggestions on the organization and the grammar; to Yiannis Sakellaridis for the many inspirational discussions in Newark.
+We would also like to thank Professor John Coates for kindly pointing out an important application of a potential global functional equation in Iwasawa theory.
+Finally, we thank the referee for their careful reading and helpful suggestions.

 \textsc{Department of Mathematics, Johns Hopkins University, 404 Krieger Hall, 3400 N. Charles Street, Baltimore, MD 21218, USA}

 \textit{Email address: }\texttt{lzhao39@jhu.edu}